MirrgieRiana/MirageFairy2024-Kakera-Unofficial/MODRINTH-BODY.md

 An unofficial fork of "MirageFairy2024," a Minecraft mod for the MirageFairy project, created by Yoruno Kakera.

+This MOD is compatible with save data from the original MirageFairy2024.

+Therefore, it cannot be installed simultaneously due to conflicts.

 ## Current Status(November 2024)

 - The original MirageFairy2024 began development in Japan in November 2023.